guruyuga/gurunudi/README.rst

 * Not just English, support exists for an ever growing list of **100+** `languages <https://gurulaghu.com/languages/>`
 * Pre-trained models that are continuously updated for better accuracy and to support more languages.
+* Text Classification - Language Detection, Sentiment Analysis, Text Classification and more
-* Text Analysis - Language Detection, Sentiment Analysis, Named Entities, Sentence Extraction, Syntax Analysis, Dependency Parse Tree and more
+* Text Analysis - Named Entities, Sentence Extraction, Syntax Analysis, Dependency Parse Tree, Intent Extraction and more
-* Text Generation - Chatbot, Topic Modeling, Keywords Extraction, Definitions, Summarization, Title Generation, Translation and more
+* Text Generation - Chatbot, Topic Modeling, Definitions, Summarization, Title Generation, Keyword Extraction, Topic Modeling, Translation and more
-* Text Modification - Co-reference Resolution, Spell Check, Case Fixing (True Case) and more
+* Text Transformation - Co-reference Resolution, Fix Case (True Case), Spell Check and more
-* Knowledge Graph - available via chatbot
+* Knowledge Graph - available via chatbot (Definition, Attributes, Events, Lists and more)
+* Custom Trained Bots - Domain Experts, Customer Support, FAQ and more
 * More cutting edge AI features are being added continuously